themachinesplaybook/eBook/README.md

 ## 💙 Support This Work

-**This book is free online, forever.** It was created to help people, not to generate profit.
+**This book is free online.** It was created to help people, not to generate profit.

 If this book helped you or someone you love, you can support ongoing recovery resources: